Solicitors Disciplinary Tribunal proceedings

 Why choose us?

 Our three-strong team has many years’ experience of representing solicitors and firms before the SDT.
-We conduct our advocacy in-house, ensuring your case is handled by someone who is an experienced specialist, understands the nuances of your case and cares about the outcome.
+We conduct most of our advocacy in-house, ensuring that your case is handled by someone who is an experienced specialist, understands the nuances of your case and cares about the outcome.
 There are likely to be cost savings too.

 We believe that we have an excellent record in defending solicitors.
 We’ve achieved that by understanding when to admit and mitigate, and when to defend.
 Litigation at the SDT requires a very different style from court litigation; get your response wrong, and you’ll not be able to demonstrate insight, likely to increase the sanction.